 From dramatic landscapes to towering mountain ranges, our beloved national parks are places of wonder.
 Forests are a vital part of our ecosystem and are worth celebrating; after all, we couldn’t live without them.
-On Tuesday, the world celebrated International Day of Forests, so, in its honour, I’ve picked out a selection of my favourite national parks from around the world.
+On Tuesday, the world celebrated International Day of Forests, so, in its honor, I’ve picked out a selection of my favourite national parks from around the world.

 1) Yosemite National Park, California

 Covering more than 1,100 square miles, this UNESCO World Heritage Site is ever changing.
 Trek to the highest peaks, raft down the winding rivers and rock climb your way to the top of the sheer rock formations.
 Discover unparalleled beauty one adventure at a time.
 Walk among the giant sequoia trees and hear the echoing canyons as you reconnect with the natural world.